-After their corrective jaw surgery is complete, Norman and Moore patients can expect slight tenderness and bruising along the jaw and in the mouth.
+After their corrective jaw surgery is complete, our Norman, Moore and Oklahoma City metro area patients can expect slight tenderness and bruising along the jaw and in the mouth.
 This pain can often be controlled with over-the-counter pain medications.
 Contrary to popular belief, patients usually won’t have their jaw wired shut.
 Instead, they will just have sutures of which they need to be aware.
 These are typically removed within a couple of weeks after the gum tissue has grown back together.

 For a few days, patients may also experience a lack of feeling in the lower jaw.
 This happens because swelling from the surgery puts pressure on the nerve that runs through the jaw.
 As swelling goes down, patients should find their sensations return to normal.

-Dr. Perry L. Brooks and Dr. Seth R. Brooks will provide a complete set of aftercare instructions to each patient, but generally, Norman and Moore patients should expect a soft or liquid foods diet for the first few weeks.
+Dr. Perry L. Brooks and Dr. Seth R. Brooks will provide a complete set of aftercare instructions to each patient, but generally, Norman, Moore and Oklahoma City metro area patients should expect a soft or liquid foods diet for the first few weeks.
 They will also have to avoid strenuous activity and smoking.

 Every patient heals at a different rate.
 However, most patients experience complete healing of the jaw about six weeks after the surgery.
 However, it can sometimes take up to 12 weeks.
 It all depends on the extent of the procedure and how well the patient follows the aftercare instructions.